Jeezy: Early life and career beginnings (1977–2004)

-Jay Wayne Jenkins was born on September 28, 1977, in Columbia, North Carolina.
+Jay Wayne Jenkins was born on September 28, 1977, in Columbia, South Carolina.
 When he was a toddler, Jenkins relocated to Atlanta, Georgia, where he lived with different family members, as a result of his parents separating.
 In an interview with XXL magazine, he described his childhood as "empty".
 At a point in time he lived in Hawkinsville, Georgia, at 600 N Lumpkin.
-He lived in Macon, Georgia at an older age, where he befriended many Crip gang members and even affiliated himself with the Crips, and started his affiliation with Kinky B, who helped his musical career.
+He lived in Macon, Georgia, at an older age, where he befriended many Crip gang members and even affiliated himself with the Crips, and started his affiliation with Kinky B, who helped his musical career.

 In 1995, Jeezy spent six months in YCP (Youth Challenge Program), a boot camp in Fort Stewart, Georgia, for narcotics possession.
 In 1998, Jeezy launched the label imprint CTE World, then known as Corporate Thugz Entertainment.

 In 2001, under the name Lil J, Young Jeezy released his first independent album, Thuggin' Under the Influence (T.U.I.),.
 The album included features from artists Freddy J., Kinky B, Fidank, and Lil Jon, who also produced some of the songs.
 In 2003, Jeezy independently released Come Shop wit Me, a two-CD set featuring new tracks along with some songs previously released on T.U.I.
 In 2004, Jeezy signed with Bad Boy Records and joined the group Boyz n da Hood, whose self-titled album was released in June 2005 and peaked at No. 5 on the Billboard 200 album chart.

 In May 2004, Jazze Pha's manager, Henry 'Noonie' Lee, showed Jeezy's demo to his friend Shakir Stewart, then Vice President Artist and Repertoire (VP A&R) at Def Jam.
 Stewart "fell in love with it [the demo] the first time [he] heard it" and took it to L.A.
 Reid.
 Reid recognized Jeezy's talent and gave Stewart the green light to sign him.
 Due to Jeezy's rising popularity, other record labels began pursuing him simultaneously to sign with them, most notably, Warner and Interscope.
 Ultimately, Jeezy decided he wanted to be in business with Stewart and Reid and signed with Def Jam Records.